Catshuis Childcare Benefit Scheme

 What if I am entitled to more compensation?

 Do you think that you are possibly entitled to more than €30,000?
 You will always receive €30,000 as a first payment.
-This is followed by a full reassessment of your situation.
+This is followed by an integrated assessment of your situation.
 This means that we comprehensively study your personal case file.
 You will be assigned a personal case officer to guide you during this process.
 The Allowance Restoration Organisation (UHT) will make an in depth analysis, and assess what you are entitled to.
 If that amount is higher than €30,000, you will be paid the additional amount.
 However, this process will take more time.

 You are always entitled to have your case fully reassessed.